-This allocation is carried forward from the Site Allocations and Area Specific Policies Development Plan

-- 12.278 Riverside Industrial Estate is an important local employment site on the edge of Wickham Market with permission for a range of B1 Business and B2 General Industry type uses.
-The Council is keen to see it retained as a local employment centre, particularly as a number of smaller former employment sites around the village have been lost to other uses. - 12.279 The Environment Agency have highlighted that the site overlies a Principal Aquifer and is within Groundwater Source Protection Zone 2.
+- 12.439 This allocation is carried forward from the Site Allocations and Area Specific Policies Development Plan Document (January 2017).
+The site is identified for employment uses and proposals for development relating to this site will also be considered against the employment policies in Chapter 4. - 12.440 Riverside Industrial Estate is an important local employment site on the edge of Wickham Market with permission for a range of B1 Business and B2 General Industry type uses.
+The Council is keen to see it retained as a local employment centre, particularly as a number of smaller former employment sites around the village have been lost to other uses. - 12.441 The Environment Agency have highlighted that the site overlies a Principal Aquifer and is within Groundwater Source Protection Zone 2.
 Whilst this does not affect the allocation of the site it may impact on future uses or activities.
-Contamination from previous uses will also need to be investigated prior to the submission of a planning application. - 12.280 Anglian Water have advised that development of this site may require improvements to the sewerage treatment capacity.
-The extent of any improvements will need to be assessed through discussion between the developer and Anglian Water ahead of any planning application being submitted to the District Council.
+Contamination from previous uses will also need to be investigated prior to the submission of a planning application. - 12.442 The Cross Boundary Water Cycle Study between Suffolk Coastal District Council and Ipswich Borough Council identifies this site as being within Flood Zone 1.
+As the site area is over 1 ha, any proposals for further development must be accompanied by a site-specific Flood Risk Assessment. - 12.443 Development proposals at Wickham Market should have regard to the findings of the Suffolk Coastal & Ipswich Cross Boundary Water Cycle Study which indicates treatment limitations at Wickham Market Water Recycling Centre.
+Evidence will be required to demonstrate how capacity will be made available in time to serve the proposed development.